ChauAnhTuan/ansible-role.mongodb/README.md

 ## Author Information

-This role was created/edited in 2020 by Chau Anh Tuan, author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created/edited in 2020 by Chau Anh Tuan.